 The Doctor Finder tool can be used to search for a doctor, nurse practitioner or physician’s assistant by name, specialty, hospital affiliation, gender, language and practice location.
 Many of our physicians have videos online to help you get to know them.

-You can call our physician referral specialists at 800-727-4777 for more information about our doctors, services and classes.
+Our physician referral specialists can be reached at 800-727-4777 Monday - Friday, 7 am - 7 pm, for more information about our doctors, services and classes.

 Learn more about:

 - How to choose a primary care physician

 - Health insurance plans that include Scripps doctors and hospitals